 Lorryn Smit is a South African who has called Gwangju home for 7 years now.
 She is a recently turned full-time photographer specialising in documentary style wedding and portrait photography.
 She is also the editor in chief of a popular photography blog called Photographers in Korea and freelances for a variety of publications in Korea.

 Karina, from Indonesia, has been on the Gwangju News team since 2007.
-Gwangju News has been her passion ever since, and she is currently in charge of administration, marketing and layout of the magazine.
+She is currently in charge of administration and layout of the magazine.

 JOIN OUR TEAM!